 The steps that eligible women must take to participate in SPRING recruitment are listed below:

-- Attend Greek 101.
-If you cannot attend you must contact the Panhellenic Recruitment Chair, Jordan Ahrens, firstname.lastname@example.org and make arrangements for a makeup session.
+- Attend Greek 101 (see date/time at the top of this page).
+If you cannot attend you must contact the Panhellenic Recruitment Chair, Courtney Lincoln at email@example.com and make arrangements for a makeup session.

-- Judicial & Academic checks- Before you may be offered a bid you must pass a judicial and academic check, the criteria for which are outlined above.
+- Judicial & Academic checks- Before you may be offered a bid you must pass a judicial and academic check, the criteria for which are outlined at the top of this page.
 We ask that you be open and honest about potential academic and/or judicial issues so that we may address these early on.

 The steps that eligible men must take to participate in either Fall or Spring Fraternity Recruitment are:

-- Attend Greek 101.
-If you cannot attend you must contact the fraternity recruitment chairs, Jimmy Currie (email@example.com) or Danny McCarthy (firstname.lastname@example.org) to make other arrangements.
+- Attend Greek 101 (see date/time at the top of this page).
+If you cannot attend you must contact the fraternity recruitment chairs, Scott Shouvlin at firstname.lastname@example.org or Sam "OJ" Josiah at email@example.com to arrange a make up session.

-- Pass academic & judicial checks (2.5 GPA, sophomore class standing with at least 9 credits, pass judicial check as outlined above).
+- Pass academic & judicial checks (2.5 GPA, sophomore class standing with at least 9 credits, pass judicial check as outlined at the top of this page).